How to Cook Pancit Canton and Pancit Bihon: Classic Filipino Noodle Recipes (2026)

 3. Add Broth and Sauces

-Pour in the 1½ cups of chicken broth, the remaining soy sauce, and the fish sauce (patis).
-Stir to combine and bring to a simmer.
-Taste the broth — it should be well-seasoned and savory.
-This liquid is what the bihon will absorb, so if the broth is bland, the noodles will be bland too.
+Pour in 1½ cups chicken broth, the remaining soy sauce, and the fish sauce (patis).
+Bring to a simmer and taste — this liquid is what the bihon will absorb, so it should be well-seasoned.
 Adjust with more patis or toyo if needed.

 1. Ibabad ang Bihon Noodles

 Ilagay ang bihon noodles sa isang malaking mangkok at takpan ng room-temperature na tubig.
-Hayaang bumabad ng 10 hanggang 15 minuto hanggang sa maging malambot at nababaluktot pero hindi mushy.
-Hindi katulad ng canton noodles, hindi mo kailangang pakuluan ang bihon — sapat na ang pagbabad.
-Matatapos ang pagluluto ng noodles kapag sumipsip na ito ng sabaw sa proseso mamaya.
+Hayaang bumabad ng 10 hanggang 15 minuto hanggang sa maging malambot pero hindi mushy.
+Hindi katulad ng canton, hindi mo kailangang pakuluan ang bihon — sapat na ang pagbabad.

-I-drain ang binabad na noodles at dahan-dahang paghiwalayin ang mga nakadikit gamit ang iyong mga kamay.
-Maaari kang gumamit ng kitchen scissors para putulin ang noodles sa mas maiikling haba (mga 8-10 inches) — ginagawa nitong mas madaling ihalo at ihain.
-Ang bihon na masyadong mahaba ay mahirap ihalo at kainin.
+I-drain at dahan-dahang paghiwalayin ang mga nakadikit.
+Maaari kang gumamit ng kitchen scissors para putulin sa mas maiikling haba (mga 8-10 inches) para mas madaling ihalo.

 2. I-sauté ang Aromatics at Lutuin ang Karne